SC5/sc5-machine-learning/glossary.md

 The phenomenon where a trend appears in groups of data but disappears/reverses/"cancels out" when the groups of data are aggregated.

 #### Softmax
 A generalisation of the logistic sigmoid function that "squashes" an vector of real values in to a vector where each value is in the (0,1) range.
-These values sum up to 1, making softmax good for converting class values into probabilities.
+These values sum up to 1, making softmax good for converting class values into mutually exclusive probabilities.

 #### Statistical inference
 Deducing properties of a population or underlying distribution by analysing data.